Singapura at a glance:

 - Temperament: Playful, outgoing, curious, loving

 - Weight: Males 4-5 kg (8.8 – 11 lbs), females 3.5-4 kg (7.8 – 8.8 lbs)

 - Grooming: Weekly

 - Good with children?
 Excellent

 The Singapura cat originated from drain cats in Singapore.

 They are an enchanting breed and everybody who meets a Singapura is won over by their huge expressive eyes and laid-back, friendly personality.

-The Singapura is an easy to care for cat, they are non-demanding, playful well into adulthood, and get along with absolutely everybody and make an exceptional family pet.
+The Singapura is an easy to care for cat, who is non-demanding, playful well into adulthood, and who gets along with absolutely everybody.
+They make an exceptional family pet.

 In 1971, Hal Meadow, a geophysicist working in Singapore, noticed three unusual looking brown-ticked cats.
 He sent these cats back to his friend Tommy in America aboard a company ship.

 Later, a fourth brown ticked cat was sent back to America.
 These cats were sent without export or import papers.
 Tommy who had an interest in genetics bred with these ticked cats.
 Apparently, at the time, she had no interest in starting a new breed and therefore kept no paperwork.
 Then in 1974 the now married Hal and Tommy were transferred to Singapore and they brought along five of their cats, two Burmese and three grandchildren of the original cats shipped over from Singapore in 1971.
 These grandchildren were named Ticle, Tes and Pusse.
 They declared the Burmese as such to quarantine, not knowing what to declare the other three cats as Tommy declared them to be Abyssinians as they looked like Brown Abyssinians to her.